Parental Alienation

 • Helping parents to develop a cooperative co-parenting plan that prioritizes the child’s best interests

-• Encouraging both parents to acknowledge and address any harmful behaviors contributing to the alienation
+• Encouraging both parents to acknowledge and address any harmful behaviours contributing to the alienation

-• Guiding parents in developing strategies to rebuild trust, improve communication, and establish a healthy dynamic for their child
+• Guiding parents in developing strategies to rebuild trust, improve communication, and establish a healthy dynamic for their children’s lives.

-During a mediation session, the parents meet with the mediator in a neutral and confidential setting.
+During the early stages of mediation, the parents meet with the mediator in a neutral and confidential setting.
 The mediator facilitates an open and respectful dialogue where parents can express their concerns and explore possible solutions.
 The mediator ensures that both parties feel heard and helps them to focus on their child’s best interests.
 If parents reach an agreement, a detailed written plan outlining the agreed-upon terms is drafted and signed by both parties.

 The length of the mediation process can vary depending on the complexity of the issues involved and the willingness of both parents to engage in productive discussions.
 In general, mediation sessions may last between one to several hours, and several sessions may be needed to address all aspects of the conflict.
 In some cases, mediation can be completed within a few weeks, while more complex situations may take several months.

-The mediation process is inherently focused on finding solutions that benefit all parties involved.
+The mediation process is inherently focused on finding solutions that benefit all parties involved during a difficult time.
 Rather than deciding a winner or loser, as in a court setting, the mediator guides parents toward finding common ground and developing a plan that addresses their concerns while prioritizing the well-being of their child.
-This collaborative approach encourages parental cooperation and empowers parents to create agreements tailored to their unique family situation.
+This collaborative approach encourages parental cooperation and empowers parents to create agreements tailored to their unique family situation to work toward building positive relationships.

 Are parents aware of the damage they cause?